sageserpent-open/kineticMerge/README.md

 Well, that's the plan.
 It's no longer vapourware, there is a release, but the code motion aspect isn't supported at all yet - it is currently a conventional file-by-file merge tool, although the merge algorithm is I believe novel.
 Whether you like what is currently does is for you to judge, try it out.

 Be aware that things will be changing in that department as support for code motion is introduced - this has quite a large bearing on the granularity of the merging, which is currently extremely fine grained and will sometimes produce some _surprising_ results.

+For now, consider this in **BETA** release.
+Be brave - or run away.

 ## Simple Use Cases
 [Behold the Chamber of Horrors...](./documents/EXAMPLES.md)